sagarjain2030/Tutorial-Books-VideoSeries-Workthrough/Udemy/Python_CV_OpenCV&DL_JosePortilla/README.md

 ### Section 7 : Object Tracking with OpenCV
 - Optical Flow coding (video included is using the Gunnar Farneback’s algorithm)
+- MeanShift and CamShift
+- Other tracking APIs in OpenCV